 Don’t Rain On My Parade – Barbra Streisand

 This time with its rightful owner, La Streisand, Don’t Rain On My Parade comes to the list for the second time.
 The first time was in Week 5, in the form of a duet between La Garland and her daughter, La Minnelli.
-I could have not included this song for the second time.
+I could not have included this song for the second time.
 I had to.
-In my book, this is La Streisand’s most iconic of her songs for one special reason.
+In my book, this is La Streisand’s most iconic of her songs for one particular reason.

 Song Title: Don’t Rain On My Parade – 1964 Artist: Barbra Streisand Genre: Musical Composer: Jule Styne Lyricist: Bob Merril Album: Funny Girl-The Original Soundtrack Recording